 3. Floatplane Flights

-If you fancy yourself a modern-day Indiana Jones then you can’t holiday without taking advantage of the floatplane flights in the Algarve!
+If you fancy yourself a modern-day Indiana Jones then you can’t enjoy the holiday without taking advantage of the floatplane training courses in the Algarve!
 You might not be fighting Nazis or escaping from booby-trapped tombs, but you too can take off in style from the sea in one of these incredible amphibious craft.
 Flights are available for one hour or thirty minutes and you can even have a go at piloting yourself – under instruction of course!

 4. Microlight Flights